-In addition to actual drugs and substances that produce a "high" or other drug-like symptoms, you may be surprised to know that the controlled substances act also criminalizes the possession, manufacture and sale of counterfeit substances and look-alike drugs that produce no "high" but are intended to fool users and purchasers of drugs.
-Some of these fake drugs are even more dangerous than the actual drug as they are often manufactured with poisonous substances that can lead to death.
+In addition to actual drugs and substances that produce a "high," or other drug-like symptoms, you may be surprised to know that the Controlled Substances Act also criminalizes the possession, manufacture, and sale of counterfeit substances and look-alike drugs that produce no "high" but are intended to fool users and purchasers of drugs.
+Some of these fake drugs are even more dangerous than the actual drug, as they are often manufactured with poisonous substances that can lead to death.

 Contact us for a free consultation

 criminal defense / traffic law at (800) 996-4824

 Drug Crime Information